shinetools/backend-exercise/README.md

 ## Purpose

-_Shine is providing banking services, our users can perform various types of transactions, that's what we will focus on today._
+_Shine is providing banking services, our users can perform various types of transactions, that's what we will focus on today.
+For the sake of this exercise we will assume that a user can only have one bank account._

 This exercise is using an event-driven approach following a producer-consumer pattern.